ja0n/wirer/README.md

 # Sticky

-> a visual tool for connectable blocks
+> a visual tool for connectable nodes

 ## Examples